JibstaMan/arachnida/README.md

 ##### Follow

-A very interesting feature is the ability to follow a link to a differnet page and retrieve values from this page as well.
-Thes retrieved values are returned within the same object.
+A very interesting feature is the ability to follow a link to a different page and retrieve values from this page as well.
+These retrieved values are returned within the same object.

 ```javascript
 // input: